LinghaoChan/UniMoCap/resource/docs/en-wholebody.md

     OK!
 After all these processing, we will get the SMPL-X-format UniMocap dataset following the structure like:

     ```bash
-    ./body-only-unimocap/UniMocap
+    ./whole-body-motion/UniMocap
-    ├── joints           # *.npy for each subfile
+    ├── smplx_322        # *.npy for each subfile
     ├── test.txt
     ├── texts            # *.txt for each subfile
     ├── train.txt